 Vague Direction

-He recognizes at the age of 23 that it's good to catch these feelings early on, as it gives you the opportunity to do something about it.
+Dave Gill's greatest fear is to wake up one morning and realize that he has wasted his life.
+At the age of 23, he recognizes that it's good to catch these feelings early on, as it gives you the opportunity to do something about them.

 He meets all sorts of personality types along the way, rolls through constant mechanical traumas with his bike and suffers a series of exhilarating highs and all-time lows (“It’s this weird way of life where nothing is moderate.
 It’s great or it’s shit.
 Rarely, it’s in between.”).

+That longing for adventure seems to be part of the human condition.
+Most of us spend ample time wishing to break away from the monotony of everyday life.
 Yet, who ends up doing it?
 Or more importantly, how many people are in a position where they can justifiably get away with falling off the edge of a map for a year?

 Maybe just enough.
 Gill’s book is a read for anyone who is raring to give up everything they’ve got for a great adventure but needs a final push.